 - Difficulty to reach out to the customers who have made product feature requests.
 It means that if sent out in brief, the suggestion can’t be supplemented as significant details have been omitted and there’s no easy way to ask.
 Also, it’s hard to prioritize the issues as there are no important details about the customer, such as Plan or MRR.

-- Even if the request was taken into consideration and the feature was added to the product, there’s no easy way to inform the customer that his request has been heard.
+- Even if the request was taken into consideration and the feature was added to the product, there’s no easy way to inform the customer that his request has been heard and close the loop.

 And above that, there’s another substantial issue.
 Customers’ feature requests should focus on the simple explanations of user problems, not on the feature request itself.